syncfusion-content/wpf-docs/wpf/PropertyGrid/Filtering-PropertyItems.md

 # Filtering and Searching the properties in WPF PropertyGrid

 We can decide the properties which are need to be displayed in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) by hiding the unwanted properties using collection and attributes.
-We can navigate to the particular property by using the default searchbox.
+We can navigate to the particular property by using the default SearchBox.

 ## Hide the Properties using Collection